INSaFLU/insaflu_docs/docs/guide_pre_ngs.rst

 Suggested pre-NGS wet-lab protocol
 --------------------------------------

-INSaFLU is highly flexible and allows handling NGS data collected from any amplicon-based schema, provided that users fit the reference files to their amplicon design (users just have to generate and upload a multi-fasta file containing reference sequences of the individual amplicons they use with the precise size of the target sequence).
+INSaFLU is highly flexible and **allows handling NGS data collected from any amplicon-based schema**, provided that users fit the reference files to their amplicon design (users just have to generate and upload a multi-fasta file containing reference sequences of the individual amplicons they use with the precise size of the target sequence).

 The default reference database of INSaFLU currently includes reference sequences of: